-We take this opportunity to demonstrate that our clients land, which is currently located outside but directly abuts the Development Limit of Moy, contains none of the development constraints outlined above.
+We take this opportunity to demonstrate that our clients land, which is currently located part within, and part outside of the Development Limit of Moy contains none of the development constraints outlined above.
 It is available for immediate development and is identified in the Moy Settlement Appraisal Map as containing no constraints on Development.